o3de/community/guides/o3de-deprecation-guidelines.md

     // O3DE_DEPRECATION_NOTICE(GHI-1234)
     AZ::Entity* CreateEditorEntity(const char* name) = 0;
     ```
+    - *Note: If you are replacing an API method with new methods, consider incrementing the MINOR version number in the `gem.json` or engine API you are updating so any developers who depend on the API can reference the new version at the point when the new API methods became available.*

 3. Create a pull request referencing the GitHub issue.
 Code owners will be notified of this change.
 (Check the [CODEOWNERS](https://github.com/o3de/o3de/blob/development/.github/CODEOWNERS) file to verify which sig the deprecation applies to).